PurushothamVadde/DataWarehouse_in_AWS-Redshift/README.md

 ![time](https://github.com/PurushothamVadde/DataWarehouse_in_AWS-Redshift/blob/master/images/time.png)

 ## Conclusion

-The above (ETL tables) Fact and Dimension tables can use by the Data Analytics team to perform analytics such as most played songs etc.
+The above (ETL tables) Fact and Dimension tables can use by the Data Analytics team to better understand what are the most frequently played songs in the music app.